petyaracz/Racz2023trance/Readme.md

+# The social covariates of trance and possession in the Ethnographic Atlas

 We want to look at two questions.
 What sort of social factors have been proposed to cooccur with trance and possession phenomena?
 Using the Ethnographic Atlas and the Standard Cross-Cultural Sample, can we get